ramsesware/0FF1C3_T00LS/README.md

 ```

 ```
-If you prefer, you can download MetaClean.exe and you just have to install Python and execute
+If you prefer, you can download ThotClean.exe and you just have to install Python and execute
 ```
 ---